Biology Department

 In-Person

 An investigation of statistics and experimental design in the context of biological and health science issues.
 Topics include analysis of variance, categorical data; distribution-free tests; linear and multiple regression.
 Students will learn to analyze data and interpret conclusions using a statistical software package.
-Recommended strongly for all major, advanced major, and honours students.
+Recommended strongly for all major, and honours students.
 Credit will be granted for only one of STAT 331, PSYC 394, or PSYC 390.
 Cross-listed as STAT 331.
 Prerequisite: STAT 101 or 224 or 231.
-Three credits and a one-hour lab.
+Three credits and one-hour lab.

 Developmental Biology